 The day before:

-- Remove watches and jewelery that may leave marks on your skin
+Remove watches and jewellery that may leave marks on your skin

 On the day: